Best beard trimmers in Australia 2023: from trimming to full beard maintenance

 Reasons to avoid

-The Philips OneBlade is an odd-looking thing, with what appears to be a large Mach 3-style blade instead of the familiar cutting comb (although with the Pro models you get a cutting comb too).
+The Philips OneBlade Pro is an odd-looking thing, with what appears to be a large manual razor blade instead of the familiar cutting comb (although with the Pro models you get a cutting comb too).

-The main selling point here is the absence of razor burn: if you’ve found other trimmers leave your face a fiery red, you will find the OneBlade considerably more gentle.
-You'll want to stand near the sink, use it in the shower, or keep a cordless vac nearby, mind: the way the head vibrates sends cut stubble all over the place.
+The main selling point here is the absence of razor burn: if you’ve found other trimmers leave your face a fiery red, you will find the OneBlade is decidedly more gentle.
+Although, due to the way the shaving head vibrates and flings cut hairs everywhere, you'll do well to stand near the sink, use it in the shower, or keep a cordless vac nearby.

-The dual-sided blade is designed to cut more precisely than a comb and we find they last about 6 weeks to 3 months before needing to be replaced.
-That's somewhat less than Philips' claim of 4 months, but the replacement heads aren't especially pricey or hard to find.
+The dual-sided blade is designed to cut more precisely than a comb and we find they last about 6 weeks to 3 months before needing to be replaced, somewhat less than Philips' claim of 4 months.
+Replacement heads aren't especially pricey or hard to find, but it is an extra cost you'll need to factor in that you wouldn't otherwise have with a more conventional beard trimmer.

 The battery runs for 90 minutes on a one-hour charge and it can handle beards up to 10mm via its adjustable comb head.
-I'd say it is suited to shorter trims on the whole – it's most ideal for those who favour neither beards nor a smooth visage: it does perma-stubble brilliantly.
+It's definitely better suited to shorter trims on the whole – it's most ideal for those who favour neither beards nor a smooth visage: it does perma-stubble brilliantly.

-There are a number of versions of the OneBlade available at Amazon and elsewhere, and particularly if you suffer from facial irritation, they are all excellent.
+There are a number of versions of the OneBlade (you'll find the OneBlade 360 further down as another recommendation) and particularly if you suffer from facial irritation, they are all excellent.

 The hardware of the non-'Pro' versions does have more of a tendency to wear out, however.
 That's because rather than having an integral, adjustable comb for different lengths, they use interchangeable combs.